-4 Examples of Blockchain Implementation in Preventing Frauds
+4 Examples of blockchain implementation in preventing fraudsputri

 Blockchain as a developing technology has the potential to help organizations to be more resistant to fraud risk.
 How can blockchain help with fraud prevention?
 This system has two superior characters, namely:

 - Decentralization: blockchain is a digital ledger containing data that can be accessed by users in a network without going through central administration.
 That way, blockchain offers transparency.
 One factor in the occurrence of fraud is the lack of transparency.

 - Immutable: data stored in the blockchain is immutable (cannot be deleted or changed).
 Users in the network must first agree on the validity of the data to be stored on the blockchain.
 Data that has been stored on the blockchain cannot be deleted or changed.
 Every new data stored does not delete old data.
 That way, blockchain offers a system that cannot be manipulated.

 How is blockchain implemented in preventing various frauds?